otrv4/otrv4/otrv4.md

 The security of the non-interactive DAKE does not require trusting the prekey server used to distribute prekeys ensembles.
-However, if we allow a scenario in which one party’s long-term keys have been compromised but the prekey server has not, we can achieve better deniability.
+However, if we allow a scenario in which one party’s long-term keys have been compromised but the prekey server has not, we can achieve better deniability properties.
 The party may ask the prekey server in advance for a forged conversation, which will cast doubt on all conversations conducted by an attacker using the compromised device.

-If an attacker attempts to act as Bob in the above non-interactive DAKE section using the compromised device, then he (or a trusted accomplice with access to Bob's long-term secret key) can impersonate Alice by executing `RSig` with Bob's long-term public and secret keys
-(`sigma = RSig(Hb, sk_hb, {Ha, Hb, Y}, t)` instead.
+If an attacker attempts to act as Bob in the above overview of the non-interactive DAKE using a compromised device, then he (or a trusted accomplice with access to Bob's long-term secret key) can impersonate Alice by executing `RSig` with his long-term public and secret keys (`sigma = RSig(Hb, sk_hb, {Ha, Hb, Y}, t)` instead.
 In practice, Bob (or his accomplice) simply needs to run the non-interactive DAKE honestly, but pretend to be Alice in their response to the prekey message.

-If an attacker attempts to act as Alice in the above non-interactive DAKE section using the compromised device, we cannot offer full deniability.
+If an attacker attempts to act as Alice in the above non-interactive DAKE overview using the compromised device, we cannot offer full deniability.
 Alice must ask the prekey server to return a false prekey ensemble from Bob that was generated by Bob or his trusted accomplice, and to redirect all traffic to the associated forging device.
 This false prekey ensemble must be returned to the